Every MLB Team’s Biggest Celebrity Fan

 Atlanta Braves – Ludacris

 If you haven’t heard any of his music, you might not be aware that rapper Ludacris is from Atlanta.
 No, it’s true.
 Not only is he from the dirty south, but he’s a huge sports fan.
 Ludacris is a big-time supporter of the Falcons, Hawks, and even the Atlanta Braves.
 A few years ago, he even did some commercials for the team.
-He’s currently 39 years old, which means he was a young teen when the Braves experienced their magical run of division championships from the 1990s through the 2000s.
+He was only a young teen when the Braves experienced their magical run of division championships from the 1990s through the 2000s, but he’s stuck with the team ever since.

 Baltimore Orioles – Michael Phelps